KatarinaDraganovCsordas/Simple-projects-JavaScript/Quiz/README.md

 * handleNextButton(): Advances to the next question or displays the final score if all questions have been answered.

 3. Event Listeners
    The Next button triggers handleNextButton() to move to the next question or restart the quiz.

+## Usage
+1. Open the HTML file that contains this JavaScript code in a web browser.
+2. The quiz will start automatically with the first question displayed.
+3. Select an answer to see if it is correct.
+4. Click "Next" to proceed to the following question.
+5. At the end of the quiz, the total score will be shown.
+6. Click "Play Again" to restart the quiz.

+## Customization
+You can modify or add questions in the questions array to change the quiz content.
+To add a new question, insert a new object in the questions array following the existing structure.